xdit-project/DistVAE/README.md

-# PatchVAE: A patch parallelism VAE implement for high resolution generation
+# DistVAE: A patch parallelism distributed VAE implement for high resolution generation

 By providing a set of adapter interfaces, this project allows users to quickly convert vae-related implementations in the diffusers library into parallel versions on multiple gpu's, enabling non-intrusive parallelisation of the vae portion of an existing model, thus reducing the memory footprint of the image generation process, and avoiding vae-induced memory spikes.